Diffusion (acoustics): Diffusor

 Diffusors (or diffusers) are used to treat sound aberrations, such as echoes, in rooms.
 They are an excellent alternative or complement to sound absorption because they do not remove sound energy, but can be used to effectively reduce distinct echoes and reflections while still leaving a live sounding space.
 Compared to a reflective surface, which will cause most of the energy to be reflected off at an angle equal to the angle of incidence, a diffusor will cause the sound energy to be radiated in many directions, hence leading to a more diffusive acoustic space.
 It is also important that a diffusor spreads reflections in time as well as spatially.
 Diffusors can aid sound diffusion, but this is not why they are used in many cases; they are more often used to remove coloration and echoes.

+The performance of a diffusor is described by two distinct quantities.
+The scattering coefficient expresses the fraction of reflected energy that is scattered away from the specular direction, while the diffusion coefficient expresses how uniformly the reflected energy is distributed in space.
+The two measures are not interchangeable, and standardised measurement methods are defined in ISO 17497-1 (scattering coefficient) and ISO 17497-2 (diffusion coefficient).

 Diffusors come in many shapes and materials.
 The birth of modern diffusors was marked by Manfred R. Schroeders' invention of number-theoretic diffusors in the 1970s.
 He got the idea during a 1977 Göttingen lecture by André Weil, Gauss sums and quadratic residues, celebrating the 200th anniversary of the birth of Gauss.